28 answers about peptide therapy, RxPepsDirect, and how 503A compounding works.

 - What is a Certificate of Analysis (COA)?

 - A Certificate of Analysis is a third-party laboratory report that documents the test results for a specific batch of medication.
 The COA shows the lot number, manufacturing date, sample identification, sterility result, endotoxin value with the USP limit, and the testing method used.
-PeptideRx publishes the Eagle Analytical COA for every batch on the relevant product page.
+RxPepsDirect publishes the Eagle Analytical COA for every batch on the relevant product page.
 You can verify the lot number on your shipping label against the published COA.

 Legal and regulatory